-We denote by $x \leadsto \pi(x)$ its density function.
-We distinguish two cases: the {\it parametric case}, where we estimate a linear functional of $\pi(\cdot)$ of the form
+We distinguish two cases: the \textit{parametric case}, where we estimate a linear functional of $\pi(\cdot)$ of the form

-and the {\it non-parametric case}, where we estimate the function $x \leadsto \pi(x)$ pointwise.
-In that latter case, it will prove convenient to assess the local smoothness properties of $\pi(\cdot)$ on a logarithmic scale.
+and the \textit{nonparametric case}, where we estimate the function $x \leadsto \pi(x)$ pointwise.
+In the latter case, it will prove convenient to assess the local smoothness properties of $\pi(\cdot)$ on a logarithmic scale.
 Henceforth, we consider the mapping